neu-se/CS4530-Spring-2024/Assignments/project-deliverable.md

 ### Contents

 Your final team deliverable will include:
-* The implementation of your new feature, deployed to Netlify + Heroku / Render.com
+* The implementation of your new feature, deployed to Heroku / Render.com
 * Automated tests for your new feature
 * A report that describes how to use your new feature and what was completed vs proposed
 * A poster and/or demo